eliris/React-netflix-clone/README.md

 ## About

-This is a clone of the Netflix online app using React.js for front-end and firebase for authentication.
+This is a clone of the Netflix online app using React.js for front-end and firebase for the user authentication system.
-The movie list and images are pulled from the TMDB API
+The movie list and images are dynamically pulled from the TMDB API

 ##Link to website